High School Attendance/Truancy Policy

 It is the parent/guardian’s responsibility to call the attendance clerk and give the reason for the absence.
 The parent/guardian is requested to call prior to 7:25am the day of the absence.
 The attendance clerk’s phone number is 224-990-7101.

 Refer to the Categories of Absences to determine if the absence is excused or unexcused.
-If there is a question about the type of absence contact the Dean of Students.
+If there is a question about the type of absence contact the Assistant Principal for Student Behavior and Environment.

 Leaving School Early

-Students who need to leave school early for medical purposes (doctor or dental appointments) must bring a note to the Attendance Office before leaving school.
+Students who need to leave school early must bring a note to the Attendance Office before leaving school.
 The note must be written by the parent in its entirety.
-The note should include: (1) the requested dismissal time, (2) the reason the student needs to leave early, and (3) a parent signature.
+The note should include: (1) the requested dismissal time, (2) the reason the student needs to leave early, and (3) a parent/guardian signature.

 - Tech Prep or Middle College: Students who leave school early to participate in the work program should leave the building after their last academic class, unless given prior permission from Administration.
-All students participating in the Tech Prep or Middle College programs are required to check out in the Attendance office prior to leaving the school.
+All students participating in the Tech Prep or Middle College programs are required to check out with the dean assistant at door 8 prior to leaving the school.
 Attendance issues related to this program will be addressed on an individual basis.

 - Fox Valley Career Center Students: Students enrolled in classes through the Fox Valley Career Center are responsible for attending those classes and are expected to attend class daily.
-All students participating in the Fox Valley Career Center program shall sign in upon arrival to Central High School in the Attendance Office.
+All students participating in the Fox Valley Career Center program shall sign in upon arrival to Central High School with the dean assistant at door 8.
 Attendance issues related to this program will be addressed on an individual basis.

 Absences (Board Policy 7:70)